 Colornote is an app that you can use to create checklists or simply write articles for keeping.
 Each list can be passcode protected.
 So it can be used to store little secrets, passwords or any other "facts" for easy reference.
 The lists can be arranged in various ways, I chose to arrange them by their colours.
 The colour also signifies the "type" of notes that one belongs to.
 I guess that's how the app got it's name lol.
 There's also the Back up and Find functions, no worry about the notes lost in space.

-An additional recommendation... but not an assistive app, is Presently
+An additional recommendation...
+Although not an assistive app, is Presently.

 It is a gratitude journal.
 I used it to record my daily gratitude, epiphanies and some personally meaningful articles that I found (and don't want to be lost in social media).
 It has a sleek continuous scrolling interface without nestling (which I prefer).
 There's also a search function so that I can key a word and find any entries containing it.
 The app's cute colour themes are a bonus.